-You are allowed two absences without explanation, but do not miss the day your story is workshopped.
+You are allowed three absences without explanation, but do not miss the day your story is workshopped.
 Skipping your workshop will result in a failing grade for that story.
-Each absence after the second will lower your final grade by one full letter.
+Each absence after the third will lower your final grade by one full letter.

 There is no distinction between excused and unexcused absences.
-Arriving late to class is considered an absence (and it is #rude!).
+Arriving late to class is considered an absence.
 Leaving class early is considered an absence.